autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 Useful courses include TTK4250 Sensor fusion, TTK21 VSLAM, TTK25 Computer Vision for Control  and TTK4255 Robotic Vision.
 The candidate should have taken some of these already, and considering taking the remaining courses in parallell with the specialization project.

 ## References
-* Granström, K., Baum, M. and Reuter, S. (2017). "<a href="http://isif.org/journal/12/2/1557-6418">Extended Object Tracking: Introduction, Overview and Applications.</a>" MSc thesis, NTNU.
+* Granström, K., Baum, M. and Reuter, S. (2017). "<a href="http://isif.org/journal/12/2/1557-6418">Extended Object Tracking: Introduction, Overview and Applications.</a>" Journal of Advances in Information Fusion.
+* Granström, K., Fatemi, M. and Svensson, L. (2017). "<a href="https://ieeexplore.ieee.org/document/8730493">Poisson multi-Bernoulli mixture conjugate prior for multiple extended target filtering.</a>" IEEE Transactions on Aerospace and Electronic Systems.
+* Ruud, K., Brekke, E., & Eidsvik, J. (2018): “[LIDAR Extended Object Tracking of a Maritime Vessel Using an Ellipsoidal Contour Model](https://www.researchgate.net/publication/328890666_LIDAR_Extended_Object_Tracking_of_a_Maritime_Vessel_Using_an_Ellipsoidal_Contour_Model)”, SDF 2018.
 * Kamsvåg, V. (2018). "<a href="http://folk.ntnu.no/edmundfo/msc2019-2020/kamsvaag_msc.pdf">Fusion between camera and lidar for autonomous surface vehicles.</a>" MSc thesis, NTNU.
 * Lopez, E. (2019). "<a href="http://folk.ntnu.no/edmundfo/msc2019-2020/lopez_eot.pdf">LIDAR Extended Object Tracking of a Maritime Vessel using Gaussian Processes.</a>" Specialization project, NTNU.
 * Lauvsnes, M. (2019). "<a href="http://folk.ntnu.no/edmundfo/msc2019-2020/lauvsnes_pose_estimation.pdf">Detection and pose estimation by means of synthetic camera data.</a>" Specialization project, NTNU.

 ## Contact